SindhujaRavikanth2001/TouristRecommendationSystem/README.md

-# 🌍 Travel Yari – Personalized Travel Recommendation Web App
+# 🌍 Tourist Recommendation System

 A Flask-based web application that helps users discover popular places and recommends a travel destination based on their interests.
 Users can browse static pages showcasing visiting spots and a gallery, rate their preferences on categories like clubs, museums, and restaurants, and receive a tailored recommendation via a Decision Tree classifier.